 - g) The Advisory Council is the counseling body of the Foundation.
 Its members are prominent citizens in the cultural world and representatives of important cultural institutions.

-2017-2018 BICENTENNIAL OF THE FOUNDING OF THE TEATRO REAL AND THE 20TH ANNIVERSARY OF ITS REOPENING
+2017-2019 BICENTENARY OF THE TEATRO REAL AND 20TH ANNIVERSARY OF ITS REOPENING

 SENIOR POSITIONS IN THE TEATRO REAL FOUNDATION SINCE ITS REOPENING

 PRESIDENT OF THE BOARD OF TRUSTEES

 - Carmen Alborch Bataller (December 1995 - July 1996)

 - Esperanza Aguirre y Gil de Biedma (July 1996 - January 1999)

 - Mariano Rajoy Brey (January 1999 - June 2000)